Steffan Tubbs

-Steffan Tubbs was a radio host on Denver, Colorado's News/Talk 710 KNUS.
+Steffan Tubbs is a former radio host on Denver, Colorado's News/Talk 710 KNUS.
 He used to host "The Steffan Tubbs Show" on News/Talk 710 KNUS weekday afternoons from 3pMT - 7pMT M-F, which ended in November 2023, per an announcement made by him on the show's Facebook page in August 2023.
 He was the host of Colorado's Morning News and on 850 KOA having begun his radio career at the station in 1994.
 His voice was a continued presence during a six-year career with ABC News; he was a national radio anchor for the service on the evening of September 11, 2001.
 He returned to the Denver market after reporting and anchoring for WNYW Fox5-TV, the Fox affiliate in New York City.